agmcarthur/vtec2023-amr/README.md

 </details>

 What if these results did not explain our observed phenotype?
-We might want to explore the RGI Loose hits (the course GitHub repo contains an EXCEL version of the resulting [C0001_IncludeLoose.txt](https://github.com/bioinformaticsdotca/IDE_2023/blob/main/module6/rgi_main_results/C0001_IncludeLoose.xlsx) file), shown here with settings “Perfect, Strict, and Loose hits”, "Include nudge", and "High quality/coverage":
+We might want to explore the RGI Loose hits (the course GitHub repo contains an EXCEL version of the resulting [C0001_IncludeLoose.txt](https://github.com/bioinformaticsdotca/IDE_2023/blob/main/module6/rgi_main_results/C0001_IncludeLoose.xlsx) file), shown here with settings “**Perfect, Strict, and Loose hits**”, "**Include nudge**", and "**High quality/coverage**":

 ```bash
 rgi main -h